-The proposed subproject in FRLP Component 2 of the contemplates the demolition and reconstruction of 4 buildings and maintaining the oldest historical structure (s) as is.
+proposed subproject in FRLP Component 2 of the contemplates the demolition and reconstruction of 4 buildings and maintaining the oldest historical structure (s) as is.
 Renovations and repairs will be done without interfering with the current architecture of the building.
-Cultural Heritage Assessment report is included under Annex 5.
+Cultural Heritage Assessment report and Cultural Heritage Management Plan are included under Annex 5.